kun-zhou/forti/README.md

 ## What is it

-It a piece of software that securely stores your key-value pairs like website login information, credit cards, driver' license, or even software license (serial number).
-The idea is to save you from the clutter to find them in your scratchbooks, or trying get hold of your physical credit card just to get the number off of it.
-Understanding many of these information can be highly sensitive, Forti uses industry standard cryptography to protect your data.

-Forti provides an easy interface to log your key-value pairs and insists that you always give your secret a title, and your value a key, so you never have to wonder what that piece of information is for.
+It is a piece of software that securely stores your key-value pairs like website login information, credit cards,software licences, and much more.
+Forti provides an easy interface to log them and insists that you always give your secret a title, and your value a key, so you never have to wonder what that piece of password is for.
+The idea is to save you the trouble of scrolling up a thousand photos just to find the one for that AMEX card so you can order that pizza over the phone.

+Understanding many of these information can be highly sensitive, Forti uses industry standard cryptography suite to protect your data, so no one can peak into your secrets without your password.
+And unlike popular alternatives like 1Password, Dashlane, etc, Forti is completely open source, so anyone can check its source code and make sure Forti lives up to its promise.

 ## Getting Started

 ### Users

-The pre-realease of Lock.IT is already available.
-Head over to the <a href="https://github.com/kun-zhou/lockit/releases"/>releases</a> tab to download the latest version.
-Just know that some functionalities are still lacking (like deleteing the vault), but will be coming very soon.
+The pre-realease of Forti is already available,  simply head over to <a href="https://github.com/kun-zhou/lockit/releases"/>releases</a> to download and get started with the latest releases.
+Just know that some functionalities are still lacking (like deleteing a vault), but will be coming very soon.
 When the first public release comes out, existing secrets will still be intact, so there is nothing to worry about in this regard.

+Do note that this is a pre-release version, so be cautious when storing important information without a backup.
+But the encryption should completely work, so no need to worry about data breach.

-Cheers and enjoy!
+Cheers and enjoy 🍻🍻

 ### Developers

+Forti is an open source secrets manager built with *Electron*, *React*, *Redux*, and *ImmutableJS* .

 To build and run, run